-Program Number: D500100

-Program Length: 1200 Hours / 41 Weeks (day) 63 Weeks (night)
+Program Number: D500100 Program Length: 1200 Hours

 The Cosmetology program prepares students for employment as licensed cosmetologists.
 The Cosmetology program is a combination of theory and clinical experience that provides students with the knowledge base needed to pass the licensure exam and with the skills needed to achieve gainful employment within the industry.
 Students acquire hands-on skills training through MTC's on-campus learning lab and salon, which is open to the general public for services.
 The program includes instruction in all aspects of hair care, as well as facials and skin care, and manicure and pedicure nail care.